janishutz/website/README.md

 This is the source code for my personal website.
 Check it out [here](https://janishutz.com).

-As any custom website is, this one is also written entirely in HTML, CSS and JavaScript and only uses the jQuery library as an external library
+As any custom website is, this one is also written entirely in HTML, CSS and JavaScript and now doesn't even use any external libraries

+# Building
+cd to the site directory and run `npm run build`